Morein4/Game-Launcher/README.md

 There are many great Game Launcher, however, I didn't find one that really suited my needs so I created this enhanced one.
 I want to create a Game Launcher so amazing that it'll be the last one you ever need -- I think this is it.

 Here's why:
-* Main focused is on creating something amazing like for games not having $ as the foundation.
+* Main focused is on creating something amazing and free not having $ as the foundation.
 Where players playing for free is the gole.
 * You should implement DRY principles to the rest of your life :smile:
 * Without the outrageous cut and fees.